-NOTE: As of 1999 this book is out of print and no longer available anywhere.
-However, you can download the book in its entirety under the title "Where am I" Report.
+The book was published in 1996 by A. K. Peters, Ltd., Wellesley, MA, but it is out of print and no longer available anywhere.
+However, you can download the book in its entirety and for free under the title "Where am I" Report.
 This report is identical to the book.

 (2) Commander H. R. Everett Naval Command, Control, and Ocean Surveillance Center RDT&E Division 5303 271 Catalina Boulevard San Diego CA 92152-5001 Ph.:(619) 553-3672 Fax:(619) 553-6188 Email: Everett@NOSC.MIL

 This research was sponsored by the Office of Technology Development, U.S. Department of Energy, under contract DE-FG02-86NE37969 with the University of Michigan.